 Members must come to meetings and participate in monthly weekend conferences.

 The National Honor Society (NHS) is the nation’s premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to honor those students who have demonstrated excellence in the areas of academics, leadership, service, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.
 Juniors at St. Augustine Prep may become eligible to apply to the NHS upon completion of their fifth semester.
 Students must have a weighted cumulative GPA of 93 or higher and be in good disciplinary standing in order to be invited to apply to the NHS.
 Students are then required to supply evidence of community service and leadership by submitting a resume and essay for review.
-A committee of five faculty members review the NHS applications and make a decision on membership.
+A committee of five faculty members review the NHS applications and makes a decision on membership.

 Robotics is a meeting place for students interested in computers, technology, and engineering.
 The club aims to spread awareness and raise interest within our school about robotics and is open to all students.
 We will be working with circuits, robot kits, and soldering.